JuanCaicedo/blog-post-dafts/modules-in-node.md

 The concept of splitting code across different modules can be pretty daunting at first, but it's an incredibly useful tool for organizing your code.
 It helps to know that there's nothing complicated going on, just simple javascript functions.
-In fact, the patterns you just learned are the same used in all Node modules you may find in the wild, and even in the Node core itself!
+In fact, the patterns you just learned are the same ones used in all Node modules you may find in the wild, and even in the Node core itself!

-I would recommend you work through this exercise on your own (you're smart, you can do it!), but afterwards in you're interested in seeing my solution, it's posted [here](https://gist.github.com/JuanCaicedo/5d45403382d998508239ea6fb6837d13).
+I would recommend you work through this exercise on your own (you're smart, you can do it!), but afterwards if you're interested in seeing my solution, it's posted [here](https://gist.github.com/JuanCaicedo/5d45403382d998508239ea6fb6837d13).